alx-sch/codespace_setup/README.md

 alias vgg='vg --suppressions=./.assets/readline.supp'
 ```

-Once you've created this file, go to  **Settings → Codespaces → Automatically Install Dotfiles** on GitHub and select the repository containing `.bash_aliases`.
+Once you've created this file, go to  "**Settings → Codespaces → Automatically Install Dotfiles**" on GitHub and select the repository containing `.bash_aliases`.
 This will load your customizations each time you start a new Codespace.

 ## 3. Finalize the Setup